ganeshk627/pc-build/README.md

 - Air-cooling fan is enough for productivity and the CPU power is less than 65 watts since it is low cost.

 ## PSU
-Select at least gold grade PSU.
+Select at least a gold-grade PSU.
 - 80 Plus White
 - 80 Plus Bronze
 - 80 Plus Silver